ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 As a developer, you do not have direct access to this environment; you can only access it via pull requests to the upstream Sample-Codes repository and changes can only be made after a reviewer approves the pull request.

-You should do your testing in the testing environment before deploying to the production environment.
+You should do your testing in the dev environment before deploying to the production environment.

-#### Testing
+#### Dev

-The testing environment refers to your personal AWS Organization account that is set up in your fork of the upstream repository.
+The dev environment refers to your personal AWS Organization account that is set up in your fork of the upstream repository.

 This environment may or may not require approvals for deployment, depending on how you have configured your GitHub